mindplace/stack-for-yourself/_posts/2016-01-01-ruby-rails.md

 layout: post
 title: "Ruby on Rails resources"
 shortnote: "Overview of the Rails framework, tutorials, and articles."
-tags: [ruby, rails, ruby-frameworks, all]
+tags: [ruby, rails, ruby-frameworks, backend, all]
 ---

 # If nothing else, bookmark these...